 Financial Aid Suspension

-Should a student fail to meet the requirements for reinstatement under Financial Aid Warning they will enter into Financial Aid Suspension.
-At this point, all federal, state and institutional funding will cease for the succeeding term of enrollment, including all student loan programs.
+Should a student fail to meet the requirements for reinstatement under the Financial Aid Warning status they will enter into Financial Aid Suspension.
+At this point, all federal, state, and institutional funding will cease for the succeeding term of enrollment, including all student loan programs.
 To be removed from Financial Aid Suspension, the student must take classes at their own expense until minimum SAP standards have been achieved or complete a Satisfactory Academic Progress Appeal and that appeal must be approved by the Financial Aid Appeals Committee.

 Financial Aid Probation